 Typical Pay: $10-$25 hourly

 Travel from country to country and adventure to adventure, blogging about your passion—and earn an income!
 But like all worthwhile endeavors, it’s hardly a simple affair.
-Building a successful blog and formidable following can often take years.
+Starting a successful blog and formidable following can often take years.

 But if you have something you are absolutely passionate about (it doesn’t even have to be traveling) then you can make a blog about it.
 Think: car blogs, hiking blogs, home crafts blogs, cooking blogs, career advice blogs—the list is endless!